-Dangerous Speech is any form of expression (speech, text, or images) that can inspire people to commit or condone violence against members of another group.
+Dangerous Speech is any form of expression (speech, text, or images) that can increase the risk that its audience will condone or participate in violence against members of another group.
 Susan Benesch coined this term (and founded the Dangerous Speech Project) after observing that fear-inducing, divisive rhetoric rises steadily before outbreaks of mass violence and that it is often uncannily similar, even in different countries, cultures, and historical periods.
 We call these rhetorical similarities ‘hallmarks’ of Dangerous Speech.
 One of them is dehumanization, or referring to people as insects, despised animals, bacteria, or cancer.
 This can make violence seem acceptable: if people seem like cockroaches or microbes, it’s okay to get rid of them.

 Another hallmark is to tell people that they face a mortal threat from a disfavored or minority group, which makes violence seem not just acceptable, but necessary.
 This hallmark has been dubbed ‘accusation in a mirror’ because it asserts that violence would come from the opposite side – from those who are actually the would-be victims of violence.

 How can one know which speech is dangerous?
 One must make an educated, systematic guess.
 Dangerous Speech cannot be identified solely by the hallmarks or by any aspect of its content, since its capacity to inspire violence depends so much on its context – on who spreads it, how, to whom, and in what social and historical context.
 We have developed a test for dangerousness based on the message itself and four related elements: Speaker, Audience, Context, and Medium.
 These are known as the Dangerous Speech guidelines and their elements are described in a bit more detail below.